jhlagado/firth/README.md

 3 double .
 ```

 It pushes 3 on the stack and looks up `double`.
-When it finds it in the dictionary it executes the words body which contains the words `dup` and `+`. `dup` is a built in Forth word which means duplicate the item on the top of the stack.
+When it finds it in the dictionary it executes the body which contains the words `dup` and `+`. `dup` is a built in Forth word which means duplicate the item on the top of the stack.
 So now the stack has two number 3s.
 Next Forth executes the `+` and adds the two numbers on the stack and replaces them with the sum i.e. 6

 Then the `double` word ends and Forth executes `.` which means print the top of the stack.